sxcdennis/htmlproject/readme.md

 # README
-This project was created to retest my html/css/js skills.
+This was some of my previous work